 Yeast: Yeast is a powerful antioxidant that protects the skin from environmental aggressors while simultaneously soothing the skin.

 Oats: Oats are particularly beneficial for those with dry, sensitive, and irritated skin as they help to neutralize the pH of your skin for a soothing effect.
 You can find oats incorporated in serums or you can make a DIY oatmeal mask.

 Aging skin will often be dry and look translucent due to a thinning epidermis (the outer layer of the skin).
 The skin also has a tendency to sag, especially around the eyes and neck due to a loss of elasticity and moisture, and a decline of collagen.
 Here are some key ingredients to work into your daily routine.

 Q10: A super-smart, vitamin-like enzyme (naturally occurring in your body) that energizes cell activity and has ahhhmazing anti-aging effects.

 Retinol: Most derms consider it anti-aging magic thanks to its ability to reduce and even reverse fine lines and wrinkles.
-A derivative of vitamin A, it boosts cell turnover and is known to minimize pores, even out skin tone and reduce hyperpigmentation, dark spots and acne scars.
+A derivative of vitamin A, it boosts cell turnover and is known to minimize the appearance of pores, even out skin tone, and soften hyperpigmentation, dark spots, and acne scars.

-Ferulic Acid: A natural antioxidant, ferulic acid packs a powerful punch to reduce the aging effects of damaging free radicals.
+Ferulic Acid: A natural antioxidant, ferulic acid packs a powerful punch to soften the aging effects of damaging free radicals.